HackingGate/tailwind-nextjs-blog/data/blog/persisting-real-time-user-data-in-a-golang-project.md

 ## Thoughts on Go

-When I was first writing Go methods, I made mistake by using very simple names for them like using `UpdateUser` instead of `UpdateUserEnabledByEmail`.
+When I was first writing Go methods, I made a mistake by using very simple names for them like using `UpdateUser` instead of `UpdateUserEnabledByEmail`.
 I thought it would be nice if I could overload the `UpdateUser` method to handle the updating of user stats.

 When I first wrote the `AddUserStats()` and `SubtractUserStats()` functions, I thought it would be nice if I could overload the `+` and `-` operators for the `UserStat` type.